spamegg1/reviews/README.md

 *EDIT:* After a bit of studying the science of learning, I have some idea as to why this course felt so amazing.
 It's true that the projects in this course will not be directly applicable or useful in real life.
 However, the ways of thinking acquired in this course are highly transferable chunks of understanding that will allow you to understand many other similar things in CS.
 It touches upon almost everything in CS.
 Moreover it covers so many different topics interleaved with one another.
 According to learning research this interleaving of similar yet different topics is extremely beneficial for long-term learning.
 It causes dopamine release and feeling of not only reward, but future rewards.

 The same applies to Programming Languages A, B, C (all three cover programming languages, but different: functional, OOP etc.), Machine Learning (similar concepts, many different awesome applications) and Algorithms (they all cover algorithms but very different strategies: divide-and-conquer, greedy, dynamic, randomized etc.) All these three courses provide repetitive-enough, but also varied-enough practice.
 Also all three had great instructors.
 They give you the feeling of finally leaving the world of repetitive practice and stepping into creative, independent thinking.
-However just covering lots of different topics is not enough, if a course is a boring, unmotivating giant info dump without practice (like Intro to Networking below).
+However just covering lots of different topics is not enough, if a course is a boring, demotivating giant info dump without practice (like Intro to Networking below).

 ### <a name="intro-to-net"></a> Intro to Networking